aravindhmg23/EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools/README.md

-# Ex No: 02 - Design & Implementation of Full Custom 2:1 MUX using Cadence EDA Tools
+# Exp_MG No: 02 - Design & Implementation of Full Custom 2:1 MUX using Cadence EDA Tools

 ## Aim